jester-sys/Meloady-MusicPlayer-App/README.md

 - Show interactive notifications with playback controls for easy access to music controls from the notification shade.
 - Utilize a BroadcastReceiver to receive system events and custom intents related to music playback, enabling integration with system media controls and external apps.
 - Utilize the powerful MediaPlayer class to handle audio playback, including volume control, audio effects, and seeking.
+- Favorite songs: Mark your favorite songs for quick and easy access to your preferred tracks.
+- Create and add playlists: Organize your music by creating and adding songs to custom playlists.
+- Sleep timer: Set a timer to automatically stop playback after a specific duration, allowing you to fall asleep while listening to music.
+- Decent UI with new material widgets: Enjoy a modern and intuitive user interface designed with the latest Material Design widgets.
+- Built-in system equalizer: Access a built-in equalizer to customize the audio settings and optimize the sound according to your preferences.
+- Custom color gradient: Each song's image is analyzed, and a custom color gradient is generated to provide a visually immersive experience.

 ## Screenshots
 Include a few screenshots showcasing the user interface and key features of your app.
 For example: